 Fedora is community involved distribution overseen by Redhat.
 It uses the Gnome desktop environment by default.

 Many of the distributions above include some aspects of proprietary or non-free software within the distribution.
 Debian is a distribution that only uses free software.
-It has a reputation for being difficult to install and use, and is not recommended as a first distribution unless pre-installed or installed from an image (eg. Raspberry Pi).
+It has a reputation for being difficult to install and use, and so it is not recommended as a first distribution unless pre-installed.

 There are lots of other distributions.
 One of the best places to find more information is the Distro Watch website.

 Linux is free software, but not just in terms of paying money, although that is the usually the case.
 Truly free software is about the freedom to be able to change and use the software as you wish.
 This is referred to as being "Free as in speech, not as in beer".

 Some software can be made available with no charge, but is not Free in the same sense.
 You can also sell Free software but it's still free for anyone to improve and use, and it's possible to get the same for free (but it may take a bit more work or not come with the same level of support).